wabrams/astechs-capstone/README.md

 # AsTechs GitHub Repository

-The documentation is now under construction.
-Check back shortly
+The documentation is coming soon as the end of semester approaches.

+The hub folder is meant to be run on a Raspberry Pi with the basic packages installed.